Chinese General Hospital and Medical Center: History

-Capitan Carlos Palanca Tanchueco, with wealthy Chinese businessmen Chan Guan and Mariano Velasco did a fund-raising in 1891 for the construction of a medical clinic where treatment was free of charge.
+Capitán Carlos L. Palanca (Tan Chue-Co), with wealthy Chinese businessmen Engracio Palanca (Tan Kang), and Mariano Velasco (Chua Cheng-Co) did a fund-raising in 1891 for the construction of a medical clinic where treatment was free of charge.
 Through funds coming from Chinese stores and special fees from Chinese people who arrived from China, the medical clinic expanded into a hospital.
 In 1893, it was named "Hospital de Chinos".

-During the American colonization in 1898, Capitan Tanchueco became the first Chinese Acting Consul.
+During the American colonization in 1898, Capitan Carlos L. Palanca (Tan Chue-Co) became the first Chinese Acting Consul.
 Hospital de Chinos became inadequate for the swelling number of Chinese residents in Manila, Philippines.
 A fund raising campaign was done to construct the first Chinese General Hospital (CGH) with updated facilities in 1917.

-One of the most noted doctors during his time, Dr. Jose Tee Han Kee became the first medical director and the new hospital was inaugurated in 1921.
+One of the most noted doctors during his time, Dr. José Tee Han-kee became the first medical director and the new hospital was inaugurated in 1921.
 He also served as consultant for the Philippine Health Service because of his expertise in the bubonic plague.
 Also in the same year when the Chinese General Hospital School of Nursing was also founded.

 The hospital's operation was affected during World War II.
 Directors and those with higher positions in the hospital became political prisoners of war, followed by mass evacuation.
 To keep the hospital functioning, the principal, chief nurse, some graduate and some student nurses, two junior resident physicians, and some male helpers was made part of a skeleton staff.
 In 1945, more than five hundred victims of shrapnel and bullets were admitted to the Chinese General Hospital, even occupying all available spaces in the corridors.